 Music credit: Kai Engel - Run

 Anne was able to collaborate with this baby Gibbon that was abandoned by his mother at birth.
 Gibbons are bipedal and, when on the ground, walk exclusively on two legs.
-These elegant, long-limbed apes also called “the gentlemen of the forest” are among the most endangered primates on Earth.
+These elegant, long-limbed apes, also called “the gentlemen of the forest”, are among the most endangered primates on Earth.

-The TimeShrine features a reproduction of an egg of Alca Impennis penguin to honor this extinct bird.
+The TimeShrine features a reproduction of an egg of the Alca Impennis penguin to honor this extinct bird.
 The last Alca Impennis was killed in 1844 while incubating an egg on Eldey Island, Iceland, by a merchant who traded specimen.
 This installation is both an homage to the eternal life cycle and a condemnation of the absurdity of mass consumerism.

 Music credit: Philipp Weigl - The Scent of Cedars

 This TimeShrine is comprised of reproductions of ancient Khmer stones.
 It was too hot for Brandy, a golden moon bear, who just slumped down.
 While Golden moon bears are a rarity and are the stuff of myth and lore, they are harvested for their bile and imprisoned in cages half their size.

 This TimeShrine is centered on a Hippo skull found on location.
 You can see in the back ground a very large pod of Hippos.
 Although Oloidien Bay is an officially recognized Ramsar site, poachers operate here with impunity, trapping animals and heavily overfishing the lake.
 Anne came back a year later to find a completely changed landscape: the poachers had driven the hippos away and decimated water fowl populations.